|

 30 seconds, Spotify is still able to identify these suspicious

-activities, by examining for example how much time each track is being
+activities by examining, for example, how much time each track is being

 streamed.
 It is irrational for a human being to play each song